Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 Yeah.

-Yeah, which is why Ed Davies on a timer, because he's in like the outer London area, a Very wealthy middle class area, but it's the first flying now.
+Yeah, which is why Ed Davies on the timer, because he's in like the outer London area, a very wealthy middle class area, but it's the first fighting now.

-But anyway, so the point being, I mean, Labour are projected to lose 85% of their MPs, which down to 58.
+But anyway, so the point being, I mean, Labour are projected to lose 85% of their MPs, which down to 58, which is bruising.

 Yeah, yeah.